ahundt/grl/doc/howto/iiwaKukaRobotSetup.rst

 .. todo:: @todo rename application PositionMoveTest to something more sensible.

 - Select the "Applications list"
-- Select your application such as "PositionMoveTest"
+- Select your application such as "ZMQ_SmartServoCommand"
 - Press the "green play" button on the left side of the tablet that is pointing right.

 Your application should be running.